Technical-Debt-Large-Scale/atdcodeanalyzer/README.md

 You can acess [Kafka Treemap Repository](https://armandossrecife.github.io/kafka-treemap/) to get Kafka treemap visualization for each variable analysed.

+The Treemap and Data extraction are performed by [SysRepoAnalysis](https://github.com/Technical-Debt-Large-Scale/sysrepoanalysis).
+SysRepoAnalysis is an open-source, multi-user web tool that allows online analysis of git repositories by extracting historical information from source code files over time, using mining software repository techniques [4].

 ## Referencies

 [[1]](https://dl.acm.org/doi/abs/10.1145/2851613.2851963) Fontana, F.A., Pigazzini, I., Roveda, R., Tamburri, D., Zanoni, M. and Di Nitto, E., 2017, April.
 Arcan: A tool for architectural smells detection.
 In 2017 IEEE International Conference on Software Architecture Workshops (ICSAW) (pp. 282-285).
 IEEE.